jakubcerveny/gilbert/README.md

 ### Ports

-There are reference implementations for JavaScript and C in the `ports` directory.
+There are reference implementations for C, JavaScript and Rust in the `ports` directory.

 | Language | Program | Function | Output |
 |----------|---------|----------|--------|